-The COVID-19 Planning Coordinating Committee is actively investigating this possibility at both the county and state level.
-We have not yet received guidance from the health department regarding obtaining our own supply.
+The COVID-19 Planning Coordinating Committee is actively investigating this possibility at both the county and state level but currently are unable to do so.
 At this time, we encourage you to follow the instructions above.
 We will update the community if this changes.

 If I received the vaccine and am approved to be on campus, do I still have to test and symptom track?

 Individuals who have received a vaccine and are approved to be on campus will still need to comply with testing and symptom tracking requirements.
 Too little is currently known about how the vaccine affects transmission and how long it is effective.
-In addition, it is believed that it is still possible for you to develop and/or transmit COVID before receiving a vaccine and for several weeks afterward.
-We recognize that more information is becoming available regularly and plan to continue to evaluate this guidance and make changes as appropriate, in accordance with CDC, state, and local public health guidance.
+We recognize that more information is becoming available regularly continue to evaluate this guidance and make changes as appropriate, in accordance with CDC, state, and local public health guidance.
 You can read more from the CDC here.